 Our President and Chief Executive Officer is Stuart A. Tanz.
-The Executive Chairman of our board of directors is Richard A. Baker.
-It is expected that, following the Annual Meeting, Mr. Baker will transition from Executive Chairman to Chairman of our board of directors.
-See "Executive Compensation-Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements" for a more detailed discussion of Mr. Baker's change in role.
-Our Chief Financial Officer is John B. Roche.
+The non-Executive Chairman of our board of directors is Richard A. Baker.
+Our Chief Financial Officer is Michael B. Haines.
+Mr. Haines was appointed as our Chief Financial Officer, Treasurer and Secretary on December 1, 2012.
 Our Chief Operating Officer is Richard K. Schoebel.
 For Messrs.
 Tanz's and Baker's biographies, please see "1.
 Election of Directors-Nominees for Election as Directors."
 The following sets forth the biographical information for Messrs.
-Roche and Schoebel as of April 2, 2012.
+Haines and Schoebel as of March 31, 2014.